Strategic direction

 Enhancing accountability

-We highlight our essential but lesser known oversight roles in the National Scheme.
+We highlight our essential but lesser-known oversight roles in the National Scheme.

 Our role in the National Scheme has broadened significantly over time to provide greater accountability.
 Our enhancing accountability strategic direction focuses on driving awareness of our newer and lesser known privacy and FOI functions and the expansion of our jurisdiction to accept complaints to the Ombudsman and Commissioner about accreditation organisations in the National Scheme.
-This is to ensure these services are accessed when needed, and that we continue to increase our ability to make positive changes in these areas.